Electronic retailers fulfilling demand despite global chip shortage

 “We're encouraging everyone to make their smartphone purchases from very early in order to avoid the impact of delays and shortages that could extend into 2022.”

-He told the Business Observer, “Buyers won't wait for long for that new phone this Christmas,” boasting that some consumers are already switching to Digicel in order to get the latest smartphones they desire.
+He told the Business Observer, “Buyers won't wait for long for that new phone this Christmas.”

+Director of Communications & Stakeholder Engagement at FLOW Jamaica, Kayon Mitchell said "The global chip shortage, coupled with protracted shipping times, has had some impact on our usual supply of electronics.
+We now have longer wait times for the delivery of devices and as such, we've adjusted our forecasting and supply schedule to ensure that, as best as possible, our orders are placed within a window that allows for delivery in a timely manner."

+She said "While we have had instances where customer demand outweighs our supplies, and delays in the arrival of materials slowing down our expansion projects, we have also implemented additional measures to mitigate this."

 In the meantime, Morrison stressed that the holiday shopping rush did not catch the ATL Automotive Group off guard.
 “What we had done is we had made sure that we ordered a number of our products in a significantly earlier time than we would typically order, to ensure that it was delivered in time for this peak shopping period.
 Some of the products didn't arrive in time, but with proper planning and based on what transpired last year with COVID we knew we just needed to ensure that we were prepared a little more in advance.”